Luzifer/twitch-bot/docs/content/getting-started/setup.md

 ---
-title: "Service Setup"
+title: Service Setup
 weight: 3
 ---

-{{< lead >}}
+> [!TIP]
-In order to have your bot started automatically on system start we should set it up as a service.
+> In order to have your bot started automatically on system start we should set it up as a service.
-{{< /lead >}}

 ## General preparation

-{{< alert style="info" >}}
+> [!INFO]
-In order not to put confidential information into the configuration file we want to create a configuration file to hold these secrets.
+> In order not to put confidential information into the configuration file we want to create a configuration file to hold these secrets.
 Also we will create a folder to put stored data and overlay files into.
 You can use other folders for those files, just remember to adjust the paths in all places.
 For this page I will assume the binary is placed in `/usr/local/bin/twitch-bot_linux_amd64`.
-{{< /alert >}}

 ```console
 # First create a folder to hold our secret file(s)